ivaquero/qooklet/README.md

 # Qooklet

-A quick start template for scientific booklet.
+A quick start template for scientific booklets.

 ## Features